tolu-afo/twitch-bought/README.md

 7. If I cannot complete the project in the given time, I will receive a punishment (100 pushups, 100 squats, a 5-minute plank, etc.) that I will complete at the beginning of the Sunday Stream.
 8. The project must always be completed even if the 8-hour time frame elapses

-Acceptance Criteria: Able receive messages and send corresponding messages/do corresponding tasks, and connects to twitch websocket.
+Acceptance Criteria: read messages in the chat and send corresponding messages/do corresponding tasks, and connects to twitch websocket.
 Initial Commands, !Donate, !Goal, !Social, !Projects